merriammassey/tastebuds/README.md

 ### Voting

-#### Invitees who access the poll via the URL shared by the event author can vote for one or more venues.
+#### Invitees can access the poll via the URL shared by the event author and vote for one or more venues.

 ![image](https://user-images.githubusercontent.com/77468612/135193923-5f069974-98d1-4874-bbfa-a9df9ecf66d8.png)